-- 4. Explain methods, statistics, research, and the application of technology in the field of Criminal Justice. - 5.
+- 3. Describe the interaction of human systems: individual, interpersonal, group, family, organizational, community, and societal in reference to Criminal Justice. - 4.
+Explain methods, statistics, research, and the application of technology in the field of Criminal Justice. - 5.
 Discuss Criminal Justice theories and practice principles as they relate to a restorative justice approach. - 6.
 Utilize effective oral and written communication. - 7.
 Explain how mental health, addictions, and trauma contribute to criminal activity.

-- 8. Evaluate Criminal Justice issues in light of the complexities of national origin, ethnicity, gender, sexual orientation, disabilities, and cultural relations and the challenges of these social divides. - Engage in policy practice to advance social and economic well-being. - 10.
+- 8. Evaluate Criminal Justice issues in light of the complexities of national origin, ethnicity, gender, sexual orientation, disabilities, and cultural relations and the challenges of these social divides. - 9.
+Engage in policy practice to advance social and economic well-being. - 10.
 Assess the challenges in the Criminal Justice system in light of an urban context.